 Davinci IQC – The Davinci IQC is unique compared to the others here because it offers a replaceable 18650 battery system.
 The IQC is similar to the Pax Plus regarding vapor quality, its durable, rugged outer shell, and large chamber capacity, and both of these devices are pocket-friendly for use on the go.

 The Davinci IQC comes with a 5-year warranty and retails for $199.
-You can pick it up for around $140 directly from Davinci with coupon code WIZARD30.
 Check out my Davinci IQC review for more info.

 Crafty+ Vaporizer – The Crafty+ (read review) is dubbed the “Best Overall Portable” and has sat at the top of my best portable vaporizer list since the OG Crafty debut in 2014.
 It’s easy to use, offers excellent vapor quality via the hybrid heating system, and is one of the most free-flowing vaporizers you can use, so it doesn’t take much effort to get great hits.